AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

             **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from these snapshots.
 Each disk has the same size as the snapshot from which it is created.
 You can extend a data disk but cannot shrink it.

 -   Method 3: Automatically clone an ECS instance by using Operation Orchestration Service \(OOS\).
-    -   To clone an ECS instance across regions, access the [ACS-ECS-CloneInstancesAcrossRegion](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossRegion) public template.
+    -   To clone an ECS insatnce across regions, access the [ACS-ECS-CloneInstancesAcrossRegion](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossRegion) public template.
 In the top navigation bar, select the region where the instance is located.
 Use the ACS-ECS-CloneInstancesAcrossRegion public template to clone the ECS instance to a different region.
     -   To clone an ECS instance across zones within a region, access the [ACS-ECS-CloneInstancesAcrossAZ](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-CloneInstancesAcrossAZ) public template.
 In the top navigation bar, select the region where the instance is located.
 Use the ACS-ECS-CloneInstancesAcrossAZ public template to clone the ECS instance from one zone to another.

 ## Some custom images cannot be used to create I/O optimized instances.
 What do I do?